 How to Store Used Wrapping Paper for Reuse

 I can hear you saying gift bags are easy, they tend to look fine even after a few uses, but wrapping paper?
-Even if it isn’t torn its often crinkled and doesn’t look its best.
+Even if it isn’t torn it’s often crinkled and doesn’t look its best.

 This can be true.
-But here is the thing – I am one of those people who carefully takes off the tape and takes my time unwrapping, especially if the paper the gift is wrapped in is especially lush.
+But here is the thing – I am one of those people who carefully take off the tape and takes my time unwrapping, especially if the paper the gift is wrapped in is especially lush.
 That’s half the gift for me!

 Depending on the size of the paper and whether I am opening a gift at home or out with friends I will either carefully fold it (if I’m out) or roll it up and secure it with a rubber band or a ribbon (if I’m home on Christmas morning).
-Usually that keeps the paper in fairly good order and if it doesn’t then it gets allocated to my decoupage box instead!
+Usually, that keeps the paper in fairly good order and if it doesn’t then it gets allocated to my decoupage box instead!

-Depending how much you end up with you can either store it in a magazine file, repurpose an over the door shoe rack, or use a long box, either cardboard or plastic to store it until it is needed again.
+Depending on how much you end up with you can either store it in a magazine file, repurpose an over the door shoe rack, or use a long box, either cardboard or plastic to store it until it is needed again.